delmic/odemis/doc/develop/backend-api.rst

     .. py:attribute:: axes

-        *(RO, set of str)* name of each axis available.
+        *(RO, dict str → Axis)* name of each axis available, and the :py:class:`Axis` information.
         The name is dependent on the role, for a stage they are typically 'x', 'y', 'z', 'rz' (rotation around Z axis).

-    ..
-TODO: it could be cleaner to have .axes a dict str → Axis object.
-The Axis object would have .position (RO), .unit (static), .speed, .range (static) and .rangeRel (static) or .choices (static), .canAbs (RO). .subscribe() and .unsubscribe() would manage subscription to the change of any of the properties.

-    .. py:attribute:: ranges

-        *(RO, dict str → 2-tuple of numbers)* (min, max) position for each axis.

-    ..
-TODO: .rangesRel: min, max value of moveRel: max is same as .ranges[1]-.ranges[0], min is the minimum distance which will actually move the motor (less, nothing happens).

     .. py:attribute:: speed

         *(VA, dict str → float)* speed of each axis in m/s.
-It has a .range = (min, max) which is common for all the axes.

-        ..
-TODO: range should be a dict.
+        The value allowed is axis dependent and is indicated via the :py:attr:`Axis.speed` as a range.

     .. py:attribute:: position

         *(RO VA, dict str → float)* The current position of each axis in the actuator.
         If only relative moves is possible, the driver has to maintain an “ideal” current position (by summing all the moves requested), with the initial value at 0 (or anything most likely).
 It is up to the implementation to define how often it is updated, but should be updated at least after completion of every moves.

-        ..
-TODO: use it to provide .ranges (dict of str -> 2-tuple of numbers): (min, max) value of the axis for moving.
-It could also have .choices for the axes which have specific positions.
-A .unit should also be used to indicate the unit.
-Problem: it's annoying to have it represent all the axes.
-It might be better to have one VA per axis (but to support it over the current remote model, each VA must be a direct attribute of the component, so maybe position_axisname could be used).
+        The value allowed is axis dependent and is available via the :py:attr:`Axis.choices` or :py:attr:`Axis.range` .

     .. py:attribute:: referenced